-Stop the inflammation, and you cure the allergy.
+Stop the inflammation, eat more healthy fats, and you cure the allergy.
 That’s it.
 That’s what I learned.

 If you read my last post, you’ll have read how I’m “allergic to everything”.
 Or I was.
 I think I might be cured now.
 So I want to share what I’m doing, how I’m doing it, and how it has helped me.